umbraco/UmbracoDocs/umbraco-heartcore/getting-started/graphql-playground.md

 ## Sending HTTP headers

-GraphQL Playground supports requests made with HTTP headers - in case for example an authorization token is needed.
+GraphQL Playground supports requests with HTTP headers if an authorization token is needed.
 The `HTTP HEADERS` section can be accessed from the bottom-right corner of the Playground window.
-By default, it contains the `umb-project-alias` header, which is the alias of your Heartcore project.
+By default, it contains the `umb-project-alias` header, the alias of your Heartcore project.
 It is possible to add multiple headers.

 ## Query variables